mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 {{ PROJECT_ID }}:ml_datasets.ulb_fraud_detection_pubsub src/data_ingestion/fraud_detection_bigquery_schema.json
 ```

-We also need to a Pub/Sub schema.
+We also need to create a Pub/Sub schema.
 We use Apache Avro, as it is better suited for appending row-wise:
 ```bash
 gcloud pubsub schemas create fraud-detection-schema \
     --project=$PROJECT_ID  \